 I’ve also learned that many of these accidents can be prevented.

-For instance, a splat mat (or even an office chair plastic mat) is a fantastic way to keep high chair messes off the carpet.
+For instance, a splat mat (or even an office chair mat) is a fantastic way to keep high chair messes off the carpet.
 I’ve also begun to align their cups well away from their plates, reducing the chance of accidentally knocking it over.

 By preventing many common messes and teaching my kids to be self-sufficient and clean up after themselves, we avoid much of our mealtime chaos.